yaanyang/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Project Reflection
+### Generating Path Points
+The model code to generate path points is largely reference to project walkthrough.
+The code is from `line 382-486`: firstly, prepare two vectors `ptsx` and `ptsy` to store anchor points we obtain later for spline library to generate smooth curve.
+The starting point is current car state and one step before.
+If we have previous, then the last 2 points would become our starting points. (`line 393-416`)

+Next, we use map waypoints data to find positions are 30, 60 and 90 meters ahead and transform them to Frenet coordinates and also push back those 3 points into our vectors. (`line 418-430`)

+With these 5 points, we initiate a spine instance and fit in local car coordinates for easier calculation.
+To deal with latency and also avoid abrupt transition, we first put the previous path into our new path.
+Then we used our fitted spline to fill up the rest of total 50 path points. (`line 443-486`) The methodology is illustrated in the project walkthrough, we used 30m target distance ahead and reference velocity to calculate discrete points on the sline curve.
+The calculated points were then transformed back to global coordinates and push back to new path.

+The spline turned out working greate and generate smooth path points transistion to avoid large acceleration and jerk in order to pass the project requirements.

+### Lane Change Model
+The lane change algorithm code is at `line 286-380`.

+First, if we have previous path points, we will then use `end_path_s` and `end_path_d` to generate smooth path.
+Then, we use `car_d` to find the current lane and setup some flags to keep tracks on cars on left/righ and/or ahead for lane change reference.
+We also have a flag to determine if lane change action is desired. (`line 280-295`)

+Second, we loop through all detected vehicles from sensor fusion and extract their mobility data.
+Then, we calculate which lane each car is at according to the d value. (`line 297-330`)

+Next, for all the cars that is within -15 to +30 meters range of the ego car, we check if: (`line 332-357`)

+(1) Car is in the same lane, record car ahead and if its speed is slower than speed limit -5 MPH, flag `lane_change` as `true`.

+(2) Car is in left the lane, record car at the left.

+(3) Car is in the right lane, record car at the right.

+Lastly, if we see a car is close ahead (30m) and moving slower (speed limit -5), we first check if left or right lane is clear and safe to make a lane change.
+If so, we make a lane change, else we reduce the speed to avoid collision.
+If no close ahead car, and current speed is slow, we gradually increase speed to close but not exceeding speed limit. (`line 359-380`)

+### Performance
+Under simulator environment, my code works reasonalby good.
+It keeps the ego vehicle to gently accelerate/deccelerate and plan smooth path.
+There is no large/discomfort jerk nor collision to other vehicles.
+When driving behind slow vehicle, the ego car is able to make lane change and only does it when the adjacent lane is clear and safe to do so.

+## Original Project README
 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).